vippsas/vipps-login-api/vipps-login-api-faq.md

 See [How can I use `client_secret_post` for authentication?](#how-can-i-use-client_secret_post-for-authentication)

-Vipps login does not return user information in the `id_token`, but provides a userinfo endpoint for this use case.
+Vipps Login does not return user information in the `id_token`, but provides a userinfo endpoint for this use case.
 See
 [the user info endpoint documentation](vipps-login-api.md#userinfo).
 Azure B2C's User Flows does not use the userinfo endpoint and you will therefore need